marLoster/recap-maker/README.md

 Then, document store is created and all the files are loaded into it.
 Moreover, dictionary with mappings from entry in document store to a page in pdf input document is created.

 Later, the model is loaded and script selects documents (slides) to each query (topic).
 The program first matches all documents with a similarity to a query that is higher than the specifed threshold.
 Then the query is split into several fragments to account for topics that contain a list of important things to cover.
 If answer to a fragment is not found in the documents associated so far, the similairity is measured between the fragment and the documents.
-Again the documents with similarity higher than threshold are selected to be included in the result file.
+Again the documents with similarity higher than threshold (this one might be different from the one mentioned previously) are selected to be included in the result file.

 After a list of topics and associated documents is created, the pdf file is generated.
 It generates a new page with the topic, and then selected slides are attached after the page with the topic.
 Then another topic follows with its pages, and so on.